vasyan/my_blog/posts/m1-external-monitor-flickering.md

 ![monitor flickeering](/m1-monitor.webp "Monitor flickering with M1 chip")

+### The author is available to hire!
+Sorry to interapt the article flow, but for real, I'm looking for a next project to work as web-developer, [contact me](https://vasilyator.com/contact-card-info)

 ### In a nutshell:

 Poor-quality gray colors can cause your monitor to flicker.
 However, a specific "good gray" color can stop it.
 To do this, activate the Self-Diagnostic mode and leave it on the first gray color screen for 10-15 minutes.